 Disclosure in the High Court is governed by CPR 31.
+As noted above, cases in the Business and Property Courts (including the Commercial Court and Chancery Division) must comply with the Disclosure Pilot (see Practice Direction 51U). which introduces various changes to the disclosure regime.
+However, Practice Direction 51U states that the pilot shall not, unless otherwise ordered, apply to competition law claims (as defined in paragraph 2(2) of Schedule 8A to the Competition Act 1998, CA 1998).
 The rules require parties in larger cases to complete disclosure questionnaires before the disclosure exercise is started, so that the other parties, and the court, are aware of what documents (including electronic documents) are thought to exist, and where they are located.
 The parties can then agree, or the court can order, disclosure that is more relevant to the specific case, if necessary.
 ‘Standard’ disclosure is still available as one of the options that the parties or the court can choose.

 Standard disclosure generally takes place after pleadings have closed, namely, after the claim form, particulars of claim, defence and any replies have been served.
 It requires the parties to the litigation to search for and disclose all documents in their control on which they rely, and documents that adversely affect their own case, adversely affect another party’s case, or support another party’s case.
 Privileged documents (see question 11) need to be identified in the disclosure statement but cannot be inspected by the other parties.
 However, the fact that documents are confidential is not normally a bar to disclosure: concerns of commercial sensitivity are typically dealt with by way of a ‘confidentiality ring’, whereby only specified persons (eg, external experts, legal advisers, in-house lawyers) will be permitted access to the documents.
 One example of the use of a confidentiality ring is Nokia Corporation v AU Optronics Corporation EWHC 731 (Ch) a damages claim brought by Nokia against certain companies involved in the manufacture or supply of liquid crystal displays.
 During the course of the English litigation, Nokia’s English legal team obtained material disclosed in US proceedings pursuant to a confidentiality ring.
 Nokia obtained an order in the English litigation for use of the US disclosure material in a manner reflecting the US confidentiality arrangements.
 This led to certain parts of Nokia’s particulars of claim (which had been amended in light of the material disclosed in the US proceedings) not being able to be shared with the in-house counsel of some of the defendants.
 The court held that Nokia bore the burden of seeking to adjust the earlier order to allow the in-house counsel of those defendants to view the material.